 Join our variety of social channels to keep up with all the latest happenings and activities.

-General Assessment Information: The UC Assessment Center offers entry-level computerized placement testing in math, writing skills, and reading on a walk-in basis during the regular semester, Monday through Friday from 8:15 am to 3:30 pm in Wagner Hall 270 (summer hours are more restricted; see below).
+General Assessment Information: The UC Assessment Center offers entry-level computerized placement testing in math, writing skills, and reading on a walk-in basis on Monday through Friday from 8:15 am to 3:30 pm in Wagner Hall 270.
 No appointment is required and tests are not timed.
 Examinees should allow at least one hour for each test.
 Placement tests can be taken twice per semester.

 Review Guides and Test Preparation